 Jun Pyo shook his head, mentally preparing his friend’s funeral.
 “Jan Di will kill you as soon as you make Ga Eul cry.
 Maybe even before that, she will kick your ass as soon as you touch her friend.”

 “That would just prove my point to her.
 If she needs Geum Jan Di to protect her, she will understand I’m out of her league.”

 Woo Bin raised his eyebrow.
 “So you just want to be left alone?
 You don’t actually want to make her suffer?”

 Yi Jeong stood up, leaning against the pool table.
 Yes she deserved to suffer, to cry.
 She had to pay for all her smiles, her cheerfulness, her courage.
 He never wanted someone to bow down to him like he did with her.

 “She challenged me.
 I will do what it takes to win, to make her regret it.”

 Jun Pyo laughed bitterly at that, taking a sip of wine.
 “That reminds me of a certain dry cleaner and how I vowed to make her surrender to me.
 Look where I am now and think again.”

 “He’s right, you know.”
 Ji Hoo said.
 “You’re playing with fire.
 Are you sure you won’t end up burnt?”

 Yi Jeong couldn’t believe what he was hearing.
-Did his friends loose their minds?
+Had his friends lost their minds?
 They should go and warn Ga Eul yang, not him.
 She was the one who was going to suffer, the one who would be crying in the end.

-Did they really think his little game could backfire him?
+Did they really think his little game could backfire?
 He was just going to do what he always did: flirt, conquer, bed her and then leave her.
 She would learn she couldn’t win against him.